C0dwiz/Telethon/readthedocs/developing/test-servers.rst

 ============

-To run Telethon on a test server, use the following code:
+To run herokutl on a test server, use the following code:

 .. code-block:: python